Return home Return to previous page

 Prior to the launch of the “PBS Movie Theater” series, there was a local public-TV broadcast of Metropolis in Boston in July 1976.
 Ditto over at WGBY Channel 57 in Springfield, Massachusetts, at about the same time.
 Ditto with WTIU Channel 30 in Indianapolis in August 1976.
 In NYC, WNET Channel 13 rolled the “PBS Movie Theater” offerings into an ongoing local series called “Cinema 13,” and so “Cinema 13” broadcast the BBC2/PBS/Jahnke/Fitzwater/Davies Metropolis on Saturday, 10 July 1976, at 9:00pm; on Sunday, 11 July 1976, at 4:30pm; on Tuesday, 20 July 1976, at 1:00pm; on Saturday, 4 September 1976, at 9:30pm; on Wednesday, 15 December 1976, at 11:00pm; and on Tuesday, 28 June 1977, at 2:00pm.

 Now it’s time for a personal anecdote.
 In middle school and high school, probably everybody who knew me even a little bit knew that I was the sole lunatic who actually liked silent films.
 That made me, effectively, the village idiot.
 The other kids mocked silents as overacted, exaggerated, childish, speeded-motion antiques that only retards could possibly enjoy.
 When they said such things, I realized they had never seen a silent movie, except for maybe the occasional clip on a TV show.
 The silent movies I knew were not overacted or exaggerated or childish at all, and the speeded motion, I knew, was in many cases the fault of modern projection.
 When I would try to set the others right, they would shoot me down in an instant.
 Then, when I was in eleventh grade, a bunch of my classmates decided to get an easy A by taking an easy-peasy course on film history.
 I didn’t bother.
 The idea of watching mature movies with a bunch of immature teens did not set right with me, especially if the movies would be spread over three days, interspersed with lectures and pop quizzes and finals and whatnot.
 The idea sounded too repulsive to consider.
 Movies do not belong in a classroom any more than calculus instruction belongs in a cinema.
 Then, to my surprise, the kids were really impressed by what their teacher was showing them, 30 or 40 minutes at a time, over three days.
 It was something called Metropolis.
 They were totally wowed by it, and now the tables were turned, for they were all raving to me about what a great silent movie it was.
 I had not seen it.
-I wanted to see it.
+Actually, I had never even heard of it.
+But hey, it’s silent, and so I now desperately wanted to see it.
 I finally would see it a few months later — on PBS, and when I saw it, I was speechless.
 You see, these teens who mocked the overacting and exaggeration and childishness of silents had been mesmerized by the most overacted, exaggerated, childish silent movie I had yet seen.

 Different educational stations ran “PBS Movie Theater” on different nights, but Albuquerque and Atlanta, Georgia, were almost exactly in sync.
 On KNME Channel 5 in Albuquerque, we got Metropolis only once, at 10:00 on Saturday night, 21 May 1977.
 It was a bizarre broadcast, and I am only just now learning what it was I saw that night.